HTML 5 / CSS 3

 Ultimately it comes down to caring about what the user cares about, and understanding how to get them to care about what you care about.

 I’ve been designing sites for a long time, but have recently put an emphasis on web design as being one of my core skills.
-I’m tool agnostic, but find myself using Adobe XD & Adobe Illustrator for wire-framing.
-I also like Sketch.
+I’m tool agnostic, but find myself using Adobe XD & Adobe Illustrator for wire-framing on solo projects.
+I also like Sketch & figma.

 Graphic Design is hard to wall off, because it’s in a grey area between a lot of skills, but at it’s core Graphic Design is about being able to create and execute visual systems across different media.